thunderbirdgit/terraform-gcp/README.md

 - Ensure Security: Manage authentication and authorization through IAM roles and Kubernetes secrets to maintain secure access to the GKE cluster and database.
 - Facilitate Automation: Use Terraform to handle infrastructure as code, allowing for reproducible and consistent setups across different environments.

+## Tool Decisions
+#### Terraform
+- Reason for Choice: Terraform is used for Infrastructure as Code (IaC) to automate the provisioning and management of cloud resources.
+It allows for declarative configuration and version control of infrastructure, ensuring consistency across different environments.
+- Advantages:
+  - Declarative syntax for defining infrastructure.
+  - Support for a wide range of cloud providers.
+  - Strong community support and extensive documentation.

+#### Google Kubernetes Engine (GKE)
+- Reason for Choice: GKE provides a fully managed Kubernetes environment, simplifying cluster management, scaling, and operations.
+It integrates seamlessly with other GCP services.
+- Advantages:
+   - Managed Kubernetes infrastructure with automated updates and scaling.
+   - Integration with GCP’s security, monitoring, and logging services.
+   - High availability and reliability.

+#### Cloud SQL (PostgreSQL)
+- Reason for Choice: Cloud SQL offers a managed PostgreSQL service with automatic backups, replication, and patch management, reducing administrative overhead.
+- Advantages:
+   - Managed service with built-in high availability and automated backups.
+   - Seamless integration with GKE for database connectivity.
+   - Security features such as encryption and IAM-based access control.

 ## Setup Instructions

 1. **Create a Google Cloud Platform (GCP) Account**